-- Heroes: You would like to use a full-width Hero Widget or Color Band;
+- you would like to use a full-width Hero Widget or Color Band; and/or

 An existing piece of content cannot be "converted" to another content type - e.g., a Content page cannot be converted to a Landing page.
 However, you can simply re-create a Content page as a Landing page.
 Here are the recommended steps for doing so: